-What the programme involves
+What the programme involved

-Further campus days follow throughout the 2018–19 academic year to support the students' continued advancement of coding knowledge and skills and to inspire them into further STEM studies.
+The final year (Year 9) started with a weekend residential at our South Kensington Campus.
+Further campus days followed throughout the academic year to support the students' continued advancement of coding knowledge and skills and to inspire them into further STEM studies.

-Who can take part?
+Who took part?

-60 Year 7 students from participating schools embarked on the programme in spring 2017.
+The first of two cohorts of 60 Year 7 students from participating schools embarked on the programme in spring 2017.